grafana/metrictank/docs/http-api.md

 * expr (required): a list of [tag expressions](#tag-expressions)
 * from: Graphite [from time specification](#fromto) (optional. defaults to now-24hours)
 * format: series-json, lastts-json. (defaults to series-json)
-* limit: max number to return, 0 to defer to `http.max-series-per-req` (default: 0).
-Note: if limit is 0 or greater than `http.max-series-per-req` and the result set is greater than `http.max-series-per-req`, an error is returned.
-Otherwise, the result set is truncated at the limit
+* limit: max number to return. (default: 0)
+  Note: the resultset is also subjected to the `http.max-series-per-req` config setting. if the result set is larger than `http.max-series-per-req`, an error is returned.
+If it breaches the provided limit, the result is truncated.
 * meta: If false and format is `series-json` then return series names as array (graphite compatibility).
 If true, include meta information like warnings.  (defaults to false)

 ##### Example